whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 What do you do?

-In short, you need **clean them regularly**.
+In short, you need to **clean them regularly**.

 You can vacuum the surface…

 …but for a vigorous clean you can use a [vapor steam cleaner](https://en.wikipedia.org/wiki/Vapor_steam_cleaner){:target="_blank"}.

-These cleaning appliances use steam to clean, and are extremely helpful in killing off cat proteins/dander, which ​are embedded in your carpets and upholstery.
+These cleaning appliances use steam to clean and are extremely helpful in killing off cat proteins/dander, which is embedded in your carpets and upholstery.

 To top it off steam cleaners provide a chemical-free way of cleaning.